 Updated December 2022

-It’s officially 2020, which means the start of a new year and decade.
+It’s almost 2022, and this past year has flown by.
 At Launch, we’re always thinking of ways we can help our members improve their financial well being, especially at the start of a new year.
 This is also something on the minds of many Americans as a new year starts and resolutions are made.
 According to a recent Fidelity Investments survey, 67% of Americans plan to make a financial resolution this year, including reducing personal debt and saving more.
-If you share some of these same goals, we’ve outlined a few steps to jump start your 2020 financial resolutions.
+If you share some of these same goals, we’ve outlined a few steps to jump start your 2022 financial resolutions.

 1. Identify your financial goals

 Do you see yourself in a new house, car, or boat?
 Do you want to reduce your debt?
 Are you saving for your kids to attend college?
 Or maybe you want to go back to school.
 Everyone has different financial goals so it’s important to name yours so you can create a unique plan.

 2. Track Your Money